varnidev/react-play-ground/README.md

 ---

+### V2022.09.006

+  - Remove some unused defined variable.
+---

 ### V2022.09.005

-  - Implement Firebase Autentication Process Using Email/Password
+  - Implement Firebase Autentication Process Using Email/Password.
-    - Sign In using login and password
+    - Sign In using login and password.
-    - Sing Up using login and password
+    - Sing Up using login and password.

 ---